Going From Renunciation to Compassion

 Now, how then do we avoid this problem?
 And I think that one of the ways of doing this is in terms of when we talk about “real-thing” Dharma.
 “Real-thing” Dharma is dealing with everybody is an individual mental continuum, no beginning and no end, and what is imputed on that; I don’t want to go into technical detail here.
 But in terms of everybody, myself included, there’s a beginningless and endless mental continuum.
 And so we are focusing on the all-encompassing suffering, we’re focusing in terms of this whole mental continuum.
 So, when we see that with “me,” a person – whether myself or somebody else – is what is imputed on the whole continuum, beginningless and endless.
 Then we don’t identify “me” or the other person with any specific suffering situation that we observe.
 Alright?
 We don’t identify with the specific suffering of now, and confuse it with “me,” and then, when we want that suffering to be gone, you confuse the two and identify the two, and when you want the suffering to be gone, you want the “me” to be gone as well.

 So, in that way we have a much, much broader view of the “me” and we see that well, this is suffering, that’s suffering and that’s suffering, but the “me” continues.
-And if we understand the purity of the mental continuum and the possibility of getting rid of all the emotional obscurations and cognitive obscurations and all this stuff that becomes very detailed if we go into it, but it’s possible to get rid of these causes of suffering, then that gives us the opportunity to also see… you know, it’s not that we are identifying the “me” with that either.
-In which case we become naive about the suffering, but we see everything in a much larger perspective.
-There’s the “me.” there’s the suffering, there’s the joy, and all the possibilities and so on, and the emotions that we feel toward all of these don’t get confused.
+And if we understand the purity of the mental continuum and the possibility of getting rid of all the emotional obscurations and cognitive obscurations and all this stuff – that becomes very detailed if we go into it, but it’s possible to get rid of these causes of suffering – then we also need to not identify the “me” with our pure mental continuum either, otherwise we may become naive about the suffering and nota take removing them seriously.
+We see everything in a much larger perspective.
+There’s the “me,” there’s the suffering, there’s the joy, and all the possibilities and so on, and the emotions that we feel toward all of these don’t get confused.

 So here we have to apply fairly advanced teachings of mahamudra, actually.
 The sadness is like a wave on the top of the ocean of the mind, and we let that settle down, and if we can settle it or have it naturally settle down, then what one accesses is the natural joy of the mind, and that shines out.
 That’s the happiness we give to others, not “Oh, I’m so happy you’re suffering.”
 So, this natural joy of the mind is something which is much more relaxed, and not filled with our ordinary type of, you know, “I’m so happy that you’re sick.”
 I’m happy with my life; tough luck that you’re sick.
 And it’s not that “I’m happy with my life,” and so that’s the type of happiness, “Oh, I got a good job, and made a lot of money this week, and bla bla bla, I’m so happy.”
 And, you know, “What a shame that you’re sick, but I’m happy.”
 It’s not that.
 “I feel sorry for you, I feel bad for you, but I’m okay.”